vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 To win, they must both make the same choice where the row and column overlap.

-Classically, the best strategy is to memorize the a solution which fills the grid correctly for all but 1 of the 9 squares.
+Classically, the best strategy is to memorize a solution which fills the grid correctly for all but 1 of the 9 squares.

 With a single entangled qubit, the players can win every time.
 No additional information required.